vrchatapi/vrchatapi.github.io/ModerationAPI/Against.md

 Field | Type | Description
 ------|------|------------
-Target | string | The play currently banned reason | string | Why the player was banned expires | string | When the ban expires
+id | string | The Moderation Id type | string | Type Of Moderations, Look Below sourceUserId | string | The Persons userId Sending the moderation sourceDisplayname | string | The Persons Name In Vrchat that is sending the moderation targetUserId | string | The Persons UserId you are sending the moderation too targetDisplayName | string | The Persons Name In VRChat You Are Sending The Moderation to created | string | Time The Moderation Happened